Special Education Needs

 The playground is likewise accessible directly from the building, while a sloping path leads to the playing field.

 The Nature Area is accessed via a pathway and it contains raised flowerbeds for easy access.

 There is one toilet for people with disabilities in the building.

 Recent improvements also include dropped kerbs at the front entrance and an allocated parking space.

 Allocation of resources

-The school employs a Senco for 4.25 hours a week.
+The school employs a SendCo for 4.25 hours a week.

-The Headteacher and Senco are responsible for the operational management of the specified and agreed resourcing for Special Needs provision within the school, including the provision for children with statements of special needs.
+The Headteacher and SendCo are responsible for the operational management of the specified and agreed resourcing for Special Needs provision within the school, including the provision for children with statements of special needs.

 The Headteacher informs the governing body of how the funding allocated to support special needs has been employed.

-The Headteacher and staff consult with the Senco to discuss resources needed.
+The Headteacher and staff consult with the SendCo to discuss resources needed.
 Funds directly related to Statements are discussed annually during finance meetings when budgets are allocated.
-The Headteacher and Senco draw up the resources bid when the school is planning for the next improvement plan.
+The Headteacher and SendCo draw up the resources bid when the school is planning for the next improvement plan.